coil-kt/coil/coil-compose-singleton/README.md

 ## Observing AsyncImagePainter.state

 An image request needs a size to determine the output image's dimensions.
-By default, both `AsyncImage` and `AsyncImagePainter` resolve that size [**after** composition occurs](https://developer.android.com/jetpack/compose/layouts/basics), but before the first frame is drawn because it's high performance.
+By default, both `AsyncImage` and `AsyncImagePainter` resolve the request's size [**after** composition occurs](https://developer.android.com/jetpack/compose/layouts/basics), but before the first frame is drawn.
+It's resolved this way to maximize performance.
 This means that `AsyncImagePainter.state` will be `Loading` for the first composition - even if the image is present in the memory cache and it will be drawn in the first frame.

 If you need `AsyncImagePainter.state` to be up-to-date during the first composition, use `SubcomposeAsyncImage` **or** set a custom size for the image request using `ImageRequest.Builder.size`.
 For example, `AsyncImagePainter.state` will always be up-to-date during the first composition in this example: